vdhamer/Git-Crypt-Demo/README.md

 But this graceful degration also requires that the app's code does its part at runtime: if you don't have access to the key, some of the app's functionality needs to be automatically disabled or degraded in an appropriate way.
 After all, *with* the key, the app runs as intended.
-But *without* the key something it would normally need is simply missing, and the app needs to adapt for this.
+But *without* the key something that it would normally need is simply missing, and the app needs to deal with this.

 ### Requirements and assumptions

 The target requirements we are aiming for are listed here.
 We will come back to how each is achieved in a moment.
 The requirements/assumptions:
 1. The app needs to contain a **`Secret`** (e.g., an API key) that should stay secret.
-   Anyone with the source code can create and insert their own `Secret`, but they cannot access the `Secret` of the original contributor.
+   Anyone with the source code can create and insert their _own_ `Secret`, but they cannot access the `Secret` owned by the original code author.
-2. The app's code is archived in a repository that includes an *encrypted* copy of this `Secret`.
+2. The app's code is archived in a repository that contains an *encrypted* copy of the file with the `Secret`.
 3. This implies that there is *another* secret needed to enable decryption.
    To avoid confusion, we will call that second secret the **`Key`**.
-4. The `Key` is *not* shared in the repository (otherwise we would be heading even more secrets).
+4. The `Key` is *not* shared in the repository (otherwise we would be heading towards even more secrets).
    This `Key` might be reused across a few other projects, or might be shared via a private communication with collaborators on this app project.
-5. For anyone with access to the `Key`, the app builds and runs as-is, with **full functionality**.
+5. For anyone with access to the `Key`, the app builds and runs as-is, with **full functionality** because access to the `Key` gives access to the `Secret`.
 6. For anyone without access to the `Key`, the app builds and runs as-is, but with **reduced functionality**.
-   What "reduced functionality" actually looks like is up to the app.
+   What "reduced functionality" could looks like is entirely up to the app.

-### Possible uses
+### Possible use cases

 - A server's API provides sample weather information.
-  But some kind of registration key gives you better information or more recent information.
+  But some kind of registration key gives the app more accurate or more recent information.
 - A server's free API provides map data, but at a limited request frequency.
   A personal license of some sort gives you access to a higher request frequency.
-- A server hosts certain documents that are only accessible if you have some passcode.
+- A server hosts certain data files that are only accessible if you have some passcode.
+  With the passcode, the app gets some extra functionality.
-- A WordPress website hosts a few password-protected pages.
+- A WordPress website hosts a password-protected page.
   The password protection can be fetched without user help by passing a secret code (which may differ from the password) as a parameter at the end of the URL.
+There is a plug-in for this: _Post Password Token_.

 ### Notes